 Why Cast Iron Pipes were Used

 Cast iron was considered one of the strongest options when transporting water and sewage over great distances (tens or hundreds of miles).
-They were strong, durable, and able to stand up to the pressure when the lines were full.
-They were also difficult to damage when they were first used.

 When Cast Iron Pipes were Used